Elevation Worship: 2010s

-Graves Into Gardens, the group’s twelfth album, was released on May 1, 2020.
-The album debuted at No. 1 on Billboard’s Christian albums chart and No. 34 on the Billboard 200.
+2020s

-On April 30, 2021, Elevation Worship collaborated with Maverick City Music to release Old Church Basement.
-Old Church Basement debuted at No. 1 on Billboard’s Christian Albums chart and No. 30 on Billboard 200.
-Their live album, LION, released on March 4, 2022, debuted at No. 2 on the Billboard Christian Albums chart and No. 80 on the Billboard 200.
+Graves Into Gardens, the group's twelfth album, was released on May 1, 2020.
+The album debuted at No. 1 on Billboard's Christian albums chart and No. 34 on the Billboard 200.
+In 2021, the collective collaborated with Maverick City Music on their album Old Church Basement, which was released on April 30.
+Old Church Basement debuted at No. 1 on Billboards Christian Albums chart and No. 30 on the Billboard 200.
+Elevation Worship's 2022 live album, Lion, was released on March 4, and debuted at No. 2 on the Billboard Christian Albums chart and No. 80 on the Billboard 200.

-They have previously toured with other contemporary worship or contemporary Christian acts including Hillsong Worship, Lauren Daigle, Bethel Music, Passion, Casting Crowns, Kari Jobe, and Cody Carnes.
+The collective released their 2023 live album, Can You Imagine?, on May 19, which debuted at the top of the Billboard Top Christian Albums chart on June 3.
+The group went on the Praise Party tour in July and August of 2024.
+Their 2024 live album, When Wind Meets Fire, was released on July 12th.